simon-xe-wang/FiboService/README.md

 ## Implementation Considerations
 Flask development server works in single process mode.
 What I implemented here is only applicapable for single process.
 We will discuss multi process and distributed solution in [More Ideas](#more ideas)

-The first version I did is very simple.
+The first version I did is simple.
 I used a generator to generate each fibonacci value string and Flask sends each one in streaming way.
 This works well for small input number like 10,000.
 When I tried 100,000.
-It took about 20 minutes, too bad!
+It took about 20 minutes.

 The tests below indicates the conversion from bignum to int is the performance killer: